Vietnam travel tips

 Bring enough cash with you

-Although online payment is slowly becoming common, cash is still King in Vietnam, so you should carry some cash with you when going out, especially if you shop at the local market or eat at a casual restaurant.
-However, most luxury hotels and restaurants accept credit cards.
-If you run out of cash, you should not be in trouble as it is easy to find an ATM but not all banks in Vietnam accept foreign cards so you should go to one of the major branches like HSBC or CitiBank which accept Visa or Mastercard cards.
+Although online payment is becoming common and most of the hotels, shops and restaurants accept credit cards, cash is still King in Vietnam, so you should carry some cash with you when going out, especially if you shop at the local market or eat at a casual restaurant.

 How to cross the road?

-How to cross the road?
-This question may seem silly but when you are in the big cities like Hanoi or Saigon, you will witness a lot of people riding their motorbikes on the streets.
+Hanoi or Ho Chi Minh City, you will witness a lot of people riding their motorbikes on the streets.
 At some point, you have to cross the road where there is no pedestrian crossing.
 But even at the pedestrian crossing, you still find it very hard to cross the road because some motorcyclists still keep their speed and do not yield to pedestrians.
 Don’t worry, when you start walking, remember to walk slowly when crossing the road, motorbikes will go around and get out of your way.
 You should also raise your arm to let them know that you are crossing the street.
 At the intersection with a traffic light, when the light is red, it does not mean that the traffic will stop, some motorcyclists may still drive their motorbikes, so you should look carefully before crossing the street.

 Street vendor photo scam